 If you want to go it alone, you'll find that most of the area's beaches will do just find, and the conditions are almost always right.
 Around the island, water temperatures average over 80 degrees and visibility can reach up to 100 feet.
 Some parts of Diamante have currents that make snorkeling there a poor idea, but Fort de France Bay is sheltered enough that you shouldn't have any trouble.such as

-Take a minute to read the table just below for summary info concerning 2 of the most popular locations where you can go snorkeling in this area.
+Look through this table for a summary list of 2 of the best places where you can go snorkeling in this area.

 |Pointe du Bout, 3.7 mi.
 South-Southeast of Central Fort de France|

 |Anse Mitan||Pointe du Bout, 3.7 mi.
 South of Central Fort de France|